Future14473/JARGON/README.md

 # WELCOME TO JARGON

 JARGON stands For **J**ARGON: **A** **R**obot **G**uidance **O**peratio**N**,
-a robotics library for creating more advanced control systems with a easy to use and extendable framework.
+a robotics library for creating control systems with an easy to use and extendable framework.

+This is specifically targeted towards middle to high school level robotics users, such as in FTC, with a focus on ease of use and deepness of comprehension.

-We hope that this will help inspire people to delve into more advanced mechanisms for control; to squeeze as much functionality they can out of a few sensors and actuators.
-We encourage people to experiment with new ideas, and dare to take steps into the more complex.
+We hope that this will help inspire people to delve into more advanced mechanisms for control to squeeze as much functionality they can out of a few sensors and actuators.
+We encourage people to experiment with new ideas.

-Version 0.1.0 has been released!!!
+Version 0.1.0 has been released.
+Being the very first version, it may be buggy.
+We suggest waiting for version 0.2.0.
 To play around,
 ```groovy
 dependencies {